 Tired of your mild steel exhaust systems rusting out after a year or less?
 Time to shop for a stainless steel system?
 There’s still some things you need to be aware of.
 Our competitors typically advertise their exhaust products as stainless steel.
-Most don't stipulate the differences between 409 grade stainless steel and 304 stainless steel and many customers are fooled into an inferior product
+Most don't stipulate the differences between ferretic 409 grade stainless steel and austenitic 304 stainless steel.

 Significant differences exist between the metals that make one better for performance exhaust applications than the other.
 Let us explain

-PPD Performance exclusively uses 304 grade stainless steel for performance exhausts because of its strength and the fact it is impervious to rusting, because it has around 20% chromium and 10% nickel content in the alloy.
-However, because of its low ferrous content, it can develop a golden colour when exposed to high heat over time.
+Why do we use 304 grade stainless steel piping for 4x4 performance exhausts?
+Because it is more resistant to rusting than ferretic based stainless steels such as 409.
+However, because of its low ferrous content, 304 can develop a golden colour when exposed to high heat over time.
 In fact, the ferrous metal content is so low that magnets won’t stick to it, making the identification of 409 and 304 grade stainless steel very easy.

-Put simply, 304 grade stainless is the highest quality material used in the 4x4 exhaust game when strength, corrosion resistance and performance are at the top of your list of priorities.
+Put simply, 304 grade stainless is the best value material used in the 4x4 exhaust game when strength, corrosion resistance and performance are at the top of your list of priorities.

-Together with a polished finish - it is the best choice for your 4x4 offering unrivaled corrosion resistance from exhaust emissions, moisture and beach exposure.
+Together with a polished finish - it is a great choice for your 4x4 offering excellent corrosion resistance from exhaust emissions, moisture and beach exposure.